mui/material-ui/docs/src/pages/careers/react-engineer-x-charts.md

   You should be able to quickly assess, understand, and iterate upon aspects of our codebase.
 - **Ready and willing to ask and answer questions**.
   If you're comfortable saying you're unsure, asking for help; but equally reaching out to assist others, you'll be an incredible addition to our team.
 We thrive because of continuous learning.
 First-time mistakes should be celebrated, not blamed.
+- **Experience or interest in drawing technologies**.
+  Charts use SVG and canvas which implies using other API than HTML/CSS.
+Hope you know them or enjoy discovering new documentation.
 - **Avoid monolithic deliverables**.
   You scope and stage your work into well-defined milestones to ship.
 - **Past work with front-end infrastructure**.